weiminghuaa/weiminghuaa.github.io/_posts/English/2023-02-18-new-concept-english-word3.md

 manual ['mænjuәl] a.体力的 (e.g., These days, people who do manual work often receive far more money than people who work in offices.)
 > In my opinion, manual work not only earn money, but exercise body as well.

 > My camera has manual and automation functions.

 collar ['kɔlә] n.衣领 (e.g., People who work in offices are frequently referred to as "white-collar workers' for the simple reason that they usually wear a collar and tie to go to work.)
 > White-collar workers are just look good, but in fact the work is not easy.

 > White-collar workers now work longer hours.

 sacrifice ['sækrifais] v.牺牲，献出 (e.g., Such is human nature, that a great many people are often willing to sacrifice higher pay for the privilege of becoming white-collar workers. )
 > I would sacrifice everything for my family.

 > I thanked my parents for all their self-sacrifice on my behalf.

 privilege ['privilidʒ] n.好处，特权 (e.g., )
 > The privileged class is always disgusting.

 > He arrogated the privilege to himself alone.

 dustman ['dʌstmәn] n.清洁工 (e.g., This can give rise to curious situations, as it did in the case of Alfred Bloggs who worked as a dustman for the Ellesmere Corporation.)
 > Dustman’s work is really hard.

 > The old dustman has been working on this street for 20 years.

 corporation ['kɔ:pә'reiʃәn] n.公司 (e.g., )
 > It is really comfortable to work in the world's top 500 corporation.

 > He was a stockholder in a hotel corporation.

 overalls n.工作服 (e.g., He then changed into overalls and spent the next eight hours as a dustman. )
 > I have never seen well designed overalls.

 > The mechanic was wearing a pair of blue overalls.

 shower ['ʃәuә, 'ʃauә] n.淋浴 (e.g., Before returning home at night, he took a shower and changed back into his suit. )
 > I often spend half an hour taking a shower.

 > She usually sings in the shower.

 secret ['si:krit] n.秘密 (e.g., Alf did this for over two years and his fellow dustmen kept his secret.)
 > Everyone has their own little secret.

 > The meeting was held in secret.

 status ['steitәs] n.地位 (e.g., He will be earning only half as much as he used to, but he feels that his rise in status is well worth the loss of money. )
 > My family status is low.

 > The party was denied legal status.

 Lesson 5

-editor ['editә] n.编辑 (e.g., Editors of newspapers and magazines often go to extremes to provide their reader with unimportant facts and statistics. ) extreme [iks'tri:m] n.极端 (e.g., ) statistics [stә'tistiks] n.统计数字 (e.g., )
+editor ['editә] n.编辑 (e.g., Editors of newspapers and magazines often go to extremes to provide their reader with unimportant facts and statistics. )
+> He is the editor-in-chief of the Global Daily.

+> We're losing a first-rate editor in Jen.

+> The editor struck out the whole paragraph.

+extreme [iks'tri:m] n.极端 (e.g., )
+> His views tend towards the extreme.

+> Extremism often leads to disaster, but sometimes revolution is necessary.

+statistics [stә'tistiks] n.统计数字 (e.g., )
+> China doesn't publish real statistics about COVID.

+> I felt I was no longer being treated as a person but as a statistic.

+journalist ['dʒә:nәlist] n.新闻记者 (e.g., Last year a journalist had been instructed by a well-known magazine to write an article on the president's palace in a new African republic.)
+> Independence of journalists is important in modern society.

+> My job as a journalist is to exprose the truth.

+president ['prezidәnt] n.总统 (e.g., )
+> He was sworn in as president.

+palace ['pælis] n.王宫；宏伟的住宅 (e.g., )
+> The Forbidden City is a beautiful palace.

+> We drove through the palace gates.

+publish ['pʌbliʃ] v.出版 (e.g., When the article arrived, the editor read the first sentence and then refuse to publish it.)
+> They only publish novels which cater to the mass-market.

+fax [fæks] n.传真 (e.g., The editor at once sent the journalist a fax instructing him find out the exact number of steps and the height of the wall.)
+> Fax is rarely used now.

+> Can you send it to me by fax?

-journalist ['dʒә:nәlist] n.新闻记者 (e.g., Last year a journalist had been instructed by a well-known magazine to write an article on the president's palace in a new African republic.) president ['prezidәnt] n.总统 (e.g., ) palace ['pælis] n.王宫；宏伟的住宅 (e.g., ) publish ['pʌbliʃ] v.出版 (e.g., When the article arrived, the editor read the first sentence and then refuse to publish it.) fax [fæks] n.传真 (e.g., The editor at once sent the journalist a fax instructing him find out the exact number of steps and the height of the wall.) impatient [im'peiʃәnt] a.不耐烦的 (e.g., The journalist immediately set out to obtain these important facts, but the took a long time to send them Meanwhile, the editor was getting impatient, for the magazine would soon go to press.) fire ['faiә] v.解雇 (e.g., He sent yet another fax informing the journalist that if he did not reply soon he would be fired.) originally [ә'ridʒәnәli] ad.起初，原先，从前 (e.g., When the journalist again failed to reply, the editor reluctantly published the article as it had originally been written.)
+impatient [im'peiʃәnt] a.不耐烦的 (e.g., The journalist immediately set out to obtain these important facts, but he took a long time to send them Meanwhile, the editor was getting impatient, for the magazine would soon go to press.)
+> They were impatient at the delay.

+fire ['faiә] v.解雇 (e.g., He sent yet another fax informing the journalist that if he did not reply soon he would be fired.)
+> I was fired by VipShop last year.

+originally [ә'ridʒәnәli] ad.起初，原先，从前 (e.g., When the journalist again failed to reply, the editor reluctantly published the article as it had originally been written.)
+> She comes originally from York.

+> The island was originally circular in shape.

 Lesson 6

 smash-and-grab  n.砸窗户抢劫
+> Not only do they rob you, but they also smash everything.

+> Someone's grabbed my seat.

-arcade [a:'keid] n.有拱廊的街道(两旁常设商店) (e.g., At this time of the morning, the arcade was almost empty. ) Piccadilly [pikә'dili] n.皮卡迪利大街（伦敦市中心一条著名的街道） (e.g., )
+arcade [a:'keid] n.有拱廊的街道(两旁常设商店) (e.g., At this time of the morning, the arcade was almost empty. )
+> There are many arcades in the old city of Guangzhou.

+> We know this new shopping arcade is ready for lease.

+Piccadilly [pikә'dili] n.皮卡迪利大街（伦敦市中心一条著名的街道） (e.g., )

+jewellery ['dʒu:әlri] n.珠宝(总称) (e.g., Mr. Taylor, the owner of a jewellery shop was admiring a new display.)
+> Every woman loves Jewellery.

+> She has some lovely pieces of jewellery.

+necklace ['neklis] n.项链 (e.g., Diamond necklaces and rings had been beautifully arranged on a background of black velvet. )
+> When did you first miss the necklace?

+ring [riŋ] n.戒指；环形物 (e.g., )
+> I don't understand the film: Lord of the Rings

+background ['bækgraund] n.背景 (e.g., )
+> Her background militates against her.

+velvet ['velvit] n.天鹅绒，丝绒 (e.g., )
+> She was clad in blue velvet.

+headlight ['hedlait] n.(汽车等)前灯 (e.g., The silence was suddenly broken when a large car, with its headlights on and its horn blaring, roared down the arcade. )
+> The car needs a new headlight.

+blare [blєә] v.发嘟嘟声，吼叫 (e.g., )
+> The music begins with a blare of trumpets.

+staff [sta:f] n.全体工作人员 (e.g., He and his staff began throwing furniture out of the window.)
+> How many full-time staff have we got?

+raid [reid] n.偷袭 (e.g., The raid was all over in three minutes, for the men scrambled back into the car and it moved off at a fantastic speed.)
+> Why Japan raid Pearl Harbor?

+> It sounds like an air raid siren.

+scramble ['skræmbl] v.爬行 (e.g., )
+> She managed to scramble out of the vehicle as it burst into flames.

+fantastic [fæn'tæstik] a.非常大的 (e.g., )
+> I got a fantastic new job and my salary tripled.

-jewellery ['dʒu:әlri] n.珠宝(总称) (e.g., Mr. Taylor, the owner of a jewellery shop was admiring a new display.) necklace ['neklis] n.项链 (e.g., Diamond necklaces and rings had been beautifully arranged on a background of black velvet. ) ring [riŋ] n.戒指；环形物 (e.g., ) background ['bækgraund] n.背景 (e.g., ) velvet ['velvit] n.天鹅绒，丝绒 (e.g., ) headlight ['hedlait] n.(汽车等)前灯 (e.g., The silence was suddenly broken when a large car, with its headlights on and its home blaring, roared down the arcade. ) blare [blєә] v.发嘟嘟声，吼叫 (e.g., ) staff [sta:f] n.全体工作人员 (e.g., He and his staff began throwing furniture out of the window.) raid [reid] n.偷袭 (e.g., The raid was all over in three minutes, for the men scrambled back into the car and it moved off at a fantastic speed.) scramble ['skræmbl] v.爬行 (e.g., ) fantastic [fæn'tæstik] a.非常大的 (e.g., ) ashtray ['æʃtrei] n.烟灰缸 (e.g., Just as it was leaving, Mr. Taylor rushed out and ran after it throwing ashtrays and vases, but it was impossible to stop the thieves. )
+ashtray ['æʃtrei] n.烟灰缸 (e.g., Just as it was leaving, Mr. Taylor rushed out and ran after it throwing ashtrays and vases, but it was impossible to stop the thieves. )
+> We don't have ashtray at home because no one smokes.

+> I emptied the ashtray.

 Lesson 7